 The length of a full-size table tennis table is 2.74 metres.
 The width of a full-size table tennis table is 1.525 metres.
 But you obviously need more space behind and to the side of the table to be able to play table tennis.

-As a rough guide, you need 4 steps back (approx 2 metres) behind each end of the table and 2 steps (approx 1 metre) at each side of the table.
-This space is still a little on the tight side, but you will have room to play.
+In an ideal scenario, you would have 4 steps back (approx 2 metres) behind each end of the table and 2 steps (approx 1 metre) at each side of the table.
+This space is still a little on the tight side, but you will definitely have enough room to play.

 So you can see from the diagram above, ideally you need a room which is at least 6.74 metres long and 3.525 metres wide.